survivejs/webpack-book/manuscript/optimizing_build/06_analyzing_build_statistics.md

 ## Available Analysis Tools

 Even though having a look at the file itself gives you some idea of what's going on, often it's preferable to use a specific tool for that.
-I've listed a few alternatives below.
+I've listed alternatives below.

 ### The Official Analyse Tool